microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Saving the file_

 1. Repeat Steps 4 through 6 to add a file named **image_display.php** containing the following code to the project.
 This is the code that returns images requested by the browser over HTTP.

+	> When pasting code such as this into a PHP file, be *certain* that the closing tag ("?>") on the last line has no extraneous spaces after it.
+Otherwise, the file will not execute.

     ```php
     <?php